-Cumulative and Secondary Impacts

-Wetlands

-Marine Debris

-Public Access

-II.
-Program Change Description

-A. The proposed strategy will result in, or implement, the following type(s) of program changes (check all that apply):

-- A change to coastal zone boundaries; - New or revised authorities, including statutes, regulations, enforceable policies, administrative decisions, executive orders, and memoranda of agreement/understanding; - New or revised local coastal programs and implementing ordinances; - New or revised coastal land acquisition, management, and restoration programs; - New or revised Special Area Management Plans (SAMP) or plans for Areas of Particular Concern (APC) including enforceable policies and other necessary implementation mechanisms or criteria and procedures for designating and managing APCs; and, - New or revised guidelines, procedures and policy documents which are formally adopted by a state or territory and provide specific interpretations of enforceable CZM program policies to applicants, local government and other agencies that will result in meaningful improvements in coastal resource management.
+I. Issu Issue Area The pr ne proposed strategy or implementation activities will support the fo llowing priority (high or medium) enhan nhancement area(s) (check all that apply): \boxtimes econdary Impacts \Box ☐ Energy & Government Facility Siting ☐ Wetlands , , Ē Coastal Hazards Marine Debris П Ocean/Great Lakes Resources Public Access П Special Area Management Planning ш special rice management raining II.
+Prod Program Change Description The proposed strategy will result in, or implement, the following ty ne(s) of program changes (check I that apply): pe(3) or program enanges (eneck A change to coastal zone boundaries; ∇ New or revised authorities, including statutes, regulations, enfor ceable policies administrative decisions, executive orders, and memoranda of agreement/unc • New or revised local coastal programs and implementing ordin New or revised coastal land acquisition, management, and restor New or revised Special Area Management Plans (SAMP) or plans Particular Concern (APC) including enforceable policies and other mechanisms or criteria and procedures for designating and mar New or revised guidelines, procedures and policy documents wh ch are formally adopted by a state or territory and provide specific interpretation ons of enforceable CZM program policies to applicants, local government and other agei ncies that will result in meaningful improvements in coastal resource management.